spider-pcn/spider-docker/README.md

     attach node
         Attach to container node
         Always use ^-p ^-q and not exit to detach from the container

+Parse Logs

+		python3 parse_logs.py -data_dir LOG_DIR -exp_name EXP_NAME
+				LOG_DIR would be the directory supplied to the copy-logs command, with directories like spider0e etc. This will parse all the log files there and generate two plots:
+					- EXP_NAME_per_channel_info.pdf
+					- EXP_NAME_src_dest.pdf
 ```

 ## Typical Experiment Flow